Tuna Tartare

 Can I prepare tuna tartare in advance?

-What are suitable substitutes for soy sauce in the recipe?
+What are substitutes for soy sauce?

-Is tuna tartare safe to eat during pregnancy?
+Is tuna tartare safe during pregnancy?

 10. Conclusion